wikimedia/operations-puppet/modules/pontoon/README.md

     git checkout production
     # Run pontoonctl from puppet.git checkout
     pipx install --system-site-packages --editable '.[ctl]'
+    # NOTE: make sure to have pipx >= 1.1.0 or --editable emits a warning

 Check Cloud VPS connectivity with `pontoonctl list-hosts` and follow the instructions to set up credentials.